 1. Start by evaluating the condition of your car

 This is a small step but it’s quite significant while starting.
 Just check the condition of your car and if it already has quite a good coat of wax remaining, then just a basic hand wash and waxing would be enough.
 However, if your car has been neglected over the course of time, then you may need to do the cleaning as well as polishing.

 2. Pickup the right car wash and after wash products

 Many a time, car owners tend to use household cleaning agents such as laundry detergent, hand wash or dishwashing detergent.
 One must remember that these are general cleaning agents and are not especially formulated for using on a car’s exterior.
 They may dry-off the car’s protective wax or can even affect the paint.
 So, always pick up products especially formulated for car wash such as a good quality car shampoo.

 3. Pick up the right washing tools

-Just as right washing products are necessary, similarly you need to pick up the right washing tools.
+Just as the right washing products are necessary, similarly you need to pick up the right washing tools.
 It’s important to use tools which are gentle on the paint but they are effective at cleaning.
 Plunge sponge and mitts are one of the best cleaning tools for your car.
 The natural fibers will prevent scratches but will still clean effectively.
 Alternatively, you can also use micro-chenille wash mitts which are also a good option for washing.
 They are made from polyester and polyamide and thus help in scrubbing without scratching/swirling.

 4. Read the label of the products

 It is very important to read the labels and instructions of any car cleaning products you use.
-The application may wary from product to product.
+The application may vary from product to product.
 There might be specific instructions to follow or avoid.
 That’s why it’s important that you are thorough with the label of the product.

 5. Start with the wheels and the tires first